C9b3rD3vi1/OWASP_Juice_Shop/README.md

 We will now change the "a" next to the email to: **' or 1=1--** and forward it to the server.

 ![sql injection success](/intercept_injection.png)

+__Why does this work?__

+The character **'** will close the brackets in the SQL query **OR** in a SQL statement will return true if either side of it is true.
+As **1=1** is always true, the whole statement is true.
+Thus it will tell the server that the email is valid, and log us into user id 0, which happens to be the administrator account.
+The **--** character is used in SQL to comment out data, any restrictions on the login will no longer work as they are interpreted as a comment.
+This is like the # and // comment in python and javascript respectively.